 If you store them in the fridge, you can make them up to 2-3 hours ahead.
-However, for best results (and best food experience) I prefer serving Caprese salad bites within hour of making.
+However, for the best results (and the best food experience) I prefer serving Caprese salad bites within an hour of making them.

 Remember, you only need 4 minutes to make 12 pieces!
 Plus, it’s only assembling a few things together and you are done!